aleksanb/dotfiles/README.md

-# dotfiles
+# Dotfiles

-Collection of dotfiles
+Collection of dotfiles.
+Install by running `make up`.
+This will install all the symlinks in your home directory.